Realization of tropical curves in abelian surfaces: Introduction

-Given Theorem \ref{thm:intro_realization}, we are curious to count how many parametrized algebraic curves in $X$ can give rise to a given realizable parametrized tropical curve in $S$.
-In order to obtain a finite count, we need to fix some constraints to bring down the dimension of moduli spaces.
+After this paper has been posted, Blomme \cite[Lemma 4.6]{Blomme_Enumeration_of_curves_1} has shown that the exponent $\sum W_v/\delta$ is always even, implying that $(-1)^{\sum W_v/\delta}$ is in fact equal to one, see Remark \ref{rem:exponent}.
+Given Theorem \ref{thm:intro_realization}, it is natural to ask how many parametrized holomorphic curves in $\mathcal X^{\times}$ correspond to a given realizable parametrized tropical curve in $S$.
+To obtain a finite count, it is necessary to impose constraints that reduce the dimension of the associated moduli spaces.